Kajang

-Kajang is a town in Hulu Langat District, Selangor, Malaysia.
+Kajang is a town in Hulu Langat District, Selangor, Malaysia, located southeast of Kuala Lumpur.
 Kajang, along with much of Hulu Langat District, is governed by the Kajang Municipal Council.
 Kajang town is located on the eastern banks of the Langat River.
 It is surrounded by Cheras, Semenyih, Bangi, Putrajaya and Serdang.

-According to the 2020 census, the local authority area (which includes Kajang) has a population of 1.05 million people.
+According to the 2020 census, the local authority area (which includes Kajang, Cheras, Balakong, Bangi, Semenyih and Pekan Hulu Langat) has a population of 1.05 million people, making it the second largest city in Malaysia.

 Etymology

 The name Kajang is believed to have originated from the language of Temuan tribes (Orang Asli) who populated the Langat valley in the 17th-18th centuries.
 In their language kajang referred to their art of weaving screwpine or pandanus leaves, which were prevalent in much of the country.
 A similar theory stated that settlers from the neighboring domain of Sungai Ujong (Negeri Sembilan) once constructed huts (pondok) in the area with thatched roof made from folded (lipat kajang) screwpine leaves.

 It is also believed that the name kajang may have originated from the Buginese word berkajang, meaning camp or accommodation.